rhodyprog4ds/BrownFall20/_sources/assignments/07-decision-tree.md

 Do an experiment to see how `max_depth`, `min_values_split`, or `min_values_leaf` impacts the model.
 1. Choose one of these and say explain why and how you hypothesize it will impact the performance
 1. Use the model you fit above and EDA to choose minimum and maximum values for your parameter.
+Choose a total of 3 values for the parameter.
 1. Retrain the model for each value of the parameter
-1. Test and use at least 3 metrics to describe the performance, compiling your results into a dataframe
+1. Test and use at least 3 metrics to describe the performance, compiling your results into a DataFrame
 1. Plot and interpret your results

 _you should use a loop for this part_